samiskin/redux-electron-store/README.md

 #### Renderer / Webview Process

-In the renderer process, the store will handle a `filter` property in its parameter.  `filter` is a way of describing exactly what data this renderer process wishes to be notified of.
+In the renderer process, an important parameter to improve performance is `filter`.  `filter` is a way of describing exactly what data this renderer process wishes to be notified of.
 If a filter is provided, all updates which do not change a property which passes the filter will not be forwarded to the current renderer.

 ```javascript